Start free trial

 Customer interviews might sound old-fashioned, but they are a precious resource for authentic consumer opinions and discovering the real voice of the customer (VoC).
 Genuine, open conversations can reveal things you’d never find out from web forms or star ratings.

-You can use your CRM to identify loyal customers who are more likely to agree to an interview and conduct them through video-conferencing software like Zoom, over the phone, or in person.
+You can use your CRM to identify loyal customers who are more likely to agree to an interview, and conduct them through video-conferencing software like Zoom, as well as over the phone or in person.

-The interview could be a formal, pre-arranged conversation, but it could also be more informal, like asking your support agents a few extra questions at the end of a customer service call.
-What matters is being ready to listen without bias and ask open-ended questions that don’t imply judgment or prejudice.
+The interview could be a formal, pre-arranged conversation, but it could also be more informal, like asking your support agents to ask a few extra questions at the end of a customer service call.
+What matters is to be ready to listen without bias and ask open-ended questions that don’t imply judgment or prejudice.

 Build a Community

 Building a community around your brand is a long-term investment.
-Creating an active and vocal community can take a lot of time, but it’s definitely worth it.
+It can take a lot of time to create an active and vocal community, but it’s definitely worth it.
 When customers feel part of a community, they are more willing to give their time, opinions, and feedback to help make that community even better.

 As marketing futurist Mark Schaefer recently told Drew McLellan on the Agency Management Institute podcast, communities are more enduring than any other marketing technique.
 “When many of these other marketing tactics fade away, and we evolve to the next thing, the last thing that’s going to be left is community,” he said.